hxyokokok/DDEA/README.md

 # DDEA

-This code is to reproduce the experiments in the paper: X. He, Y. Zhou,  Z. Chen, and Q. Zhang, “Evolutionary Many-objective Optimization based  on Dynamical Decomposition,” IEEE Transactions on Evolutionary  Computation, pp. 1–1, 2018.
+This code is to reproduce the experiments in the paper: He X, Zhou Y, Chen Z, Zhang Q. Evolutionary Many-objective Optimization based on Dynamical Decomposition.
+IEEE Transactions on Evolutionary Computation, 2019, 23(3): 361–375.